-Template Identifier 32-726-17T R ev 1
+Template Identifier 32-726-17T Rev 1

-Document Identifier 240-73419711 R ev 1
+Document Identifier 229-T2204 Rev 1

 Effective Date April 2022

-- 4. All metal parts to be in good condition, no cracks. - 5.
-The appropriate head protection, with chin strap shall be worn by employees working from a ladder or with climbing irons. - 6.
-Non-slip devices must be in good condition and no paint to be on wooden ladders - 7.
+- 6. Non-slip devices must be in good condition and no paint to be on wooden ladders - 7.
 Climbing irons are permitted to be used in place of ladders on condition that the requirements of GSR 6 are not compromised and from an electrical point of view not damage any cabling.
 The working at heights risk assessment must indicate the use of climbing irons. - 8.
 Employees using climbing irons shall be suitably trained in the use, care and maintenance of such climbing irons. - 9.
-When using climbing irons, the appropriate rope grab fall prevention system shall be used. - 10.
-The correct fall protection equipment shall be worn and used whilst climbing up, working from and climbing down ladders. - 11.
+When using climbing irons, the appropriate rope grab fall prevention system shall be used. - The correct fall protection equipment shall be worn and used whilst climbing up, working from and climbing down ladders. - 11.
 The appropriate head protection, with chin strap shall be worn by employees working from a ladder (risk based) or with climbing irons. - 12.
 A detailed inspection of all ladders shall be conducted monthly by a competent person and every time prior to climbing by employees using such ladders.
 The inspection check lists must be filed in the site OHS files